• Home

 If the Stew Is Too Thin

-Remove the lid and cook on HIGH for 20 to 30 minutes to let some liquid evaporate, or stir in a slurry of 1 tablespoon cornstarch dissolved in 2 tablespoons cold water and let it cook another 15 minutes.
+Remove the lid and cook on HIGH for 20-30 minutes so some liquid evaporates or stir in a slurry of 1 tablespoon cornstarch mixed with 2 tablespoons of cold water and cook for another 15 minutes.

 Cutting the Potatoes